 I received a Diplôme d'Ingénieur (1999) from École Centrale de Lille, a Master's (2000) and a Ph.D.
 (2003) in Computer Science from the University of Virginia.
 In the final year (2002-2003) of my Ph.D., I was working at Nortel.
 I then spent two wonderful years (2003-2005) as a postdoctoral fellow in the School of Information at UC Berkeley, before joining Carnegie Mellon in July 2005.
-I was a faculty in residence for three years (2005-2008) in our research and education center in Japan, CyLab Japan, located in Kōbe, which remains one of my favorite cities.
+I was a faculty in residence for three years (2005-2008) in our research and education center in Japan (then known as CyLab Japan) located in Kōbe, which remains one of my favorite cities.
 After coming back to the US, I served as Associate Director of the Information Networking Institute from 2008 through 2013, as a research faculty (Assistant Research Professor) in Electrical and Computer Engineering from 2013 through 2016, as a research faculty (Associate Research Professor) in my current departments from 2016 through 2019, and subsequently as a tenured Associate Professor from 2019 through 2022.

 My research interest is in computer and information systems security.
 Most of my work is at the boundary of systems, networking and policy research.
 While a good portion of my research activities could be qualified of applied research, I try as much as possible to rely on strong theoretical foundations in my work.
 In addition, most of my recent work is informed by empirical data measurements (of users, networks, economic transactions, ...), so that the term "security analytics" is an appropriate short qualifier.

 More specifically, the different inter-related research threads in which I am currently involved are:

 [in brackets, some of the venues where we published on the subject]